bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

     curl -X PATCH -H 'Authorization: THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/generic-project-file/GENERIC-PROJECT-FILE-SLUG -d '{"is_protected":true}'

-{% include message_box.html type="note" title="Careful with those attributes!" content="
+{% include message_box.html type="important" title="Careful with those attributes!" content="
 You can set the `is_protected`, `is_exposed` and `processed` attributes of the file you've uploaded:

 * Once the `is_protected` flag is set to `true,` it cannot be changed anymore.